uwadonat/Ruby_Linters/README.md

 ```
 ruby bin/main.rb

-Note: When you are using Linux system, to make the file readable go on line 17 and remove: ../
+Note: When you are using Linux system, to make the file readable go on line 17 of my_filereader.rb file and remove: ../
 ```
 ### Testing
 Test class methods using RSpec by running the command in the root directory